Hot Healthy Lunches Every Day

 Children who are entitled to a free school meal will be provided for by the authority.
 The administration of this is carried out in as sensitive manner as possible for the children concerned.
 If you have any queries about free school meals please contact us: email@example.com

-If your child has any allergies or dietary conditions please ask at Reception for a Special Dietary Information Form.
+If your child has any allergies or dietary conditions please ask at the school office for a Special Dietary Information Form.